sj3/canna-third-party/web_hidden_element/README.rst

 Web Hidden Element
 ==================

-This module allow hide fields to all users or groups, or to a specific user or group, without change the views.
+This module allows to hide fields and other view elements to all users or groups, or to a specific user or group, without changing the view XML files.

 Inspired by web_hidden_element by Ignacio Ibeas <ignacio@acysos.com>